Corporation, LLC, or Neither:

 But there are good reasons for moving past the sole proprietorship and creating a corporation or LLC (limited liability company.)
 Choosing the best tax entity for your business involves balancing the advantages and disadvantages (both tax and non-tax) of each alternative.
 Each has its pros and cons.
 Here are some common situations which will point you toward the best choice for your business:

 Whenever the business is owned by more than one person, it is important to have a written agreement which spells out many things.
 How will income and expenses be divided?
 Will the owners draw salaries?
 If so, how will the salaries be determined?
 What happens if an owner dies or becomes disabled?
 What if one owner needs health insurance but another does not?
 What if one owner wants to contribute part of his compensation to a retirement plan but another does not?
 What if the business needs more capital?
 These and other questions should be answered at the very beginning of the business, before misunderstandings arise.
 Consult a good business attorney, like Janet Fogarty in Millbrae, or the appropriate book from Nolo Press.
 This written agreement should be prepared as part of forming a partnership, corporation or LLC.
+Also, requiared recordkeeping for corporations is much stricter for corporations than LLCs, which may become an issue, especially if there are minority shareholders.

 Flexibility of Allocation of Income & Expenses